Isms, in my opinion, are not good. A person should not believe in an ism, he should believe in himself. – Ferris Bueller.

 Everything I write is tainted by privilege, a high level of affluence and a Teutonic upbringing.
 That’s just the way it is, I just write what I happen to be thinking at the time.
 I’d like to believe that I have no dogmatic beliefs and more than anything I’d like to think that my mind can be changed about anything.

-It is meant to serve as a type of Bildungsroman – that is a story chronicling the education of its protagonist.
+Which is meant to serve as a type of Bildungsroman – that is a story chronicling the education of its protagonist.
 Ie. Me.
 It is not meant to garner support, espouse ideology or generate income.
 It has no other function other than to exist and suggest that the author tried to lead a considered life.